-Furthermore, the bill removes the stipulation that maturity dates and mandatory sinking fund installment dates must occur at annual or semiannual intervals from the date of the bonds.
-This change allows for greater flexibility in determining the maturity dates and amounts of bonds maturing at each date.
-The bill will take effect upon the governor's signature or after the expiration of the time for bills to become law without the governor's signature.
+Additionally, the bill removes the stipulation that maturity dates and mandatory sinking fund installment dates must occur at annual or semiannual intervals from the date of the bonds.
+This change provides more flexibility for the issuing agency in determining the maturity schedule.
+The bill is set to take effect upon the governor's signature or after the expiration of the time for bills to become law without the governor's signature.

 Statutes affected: